 We are engaged in a highly competitive industry.
 We believe that our success depends on our ability to attract and retain highly qualified and motivated executives.
-In order to accomplish this objective, we have endeavored to structure our executive compensation in a fashion that takes into account our operating performance and the individual performance of the executive.
+In order to accomplish this objective, we have endeavored to structure our executive compensation in a fashion that gives our Compensation Committee the flexibility to take into account our operating performance and the individual performance of the executive.